dottenad/reviewgenieknowledgebase/docs/giveaways/coupons/add.md

 ### 7. Customize Email Template

 After selecting your coupon type, you can customize the **email template** that will be sent to eligible respondents.
+This is beneficial for situations where you need to send your customer to **YOUR** website in order to use the coupon code that they are sent.

 You can update: